Shimun VIII Yohannan Sulaqa

-Shimun VIII Yohannan Sulaqa (ܫܡܥܘܢ ܬܡܝܢܝܐ ܝܘܚܢܢ ܣܘܠܩܐ; Simeon Sulacha; also Yohannan d'Bēth Bello (ܝܘܚܢܢ ܕܒܝܬ ܒܠܘ), John Soulaqa, Sulaka or Sulacha; circa 1510–1555) was the first Patriarch of what was to become the Shemon line of Chaldean Catholic Church, from 1553 to 1555, after it absorbed this Church of the East patriarchate into full communion with the Holy See and the Catholic Church.
+Shimun VIII Yohannan Sulaqa (ܫܡܥܘܢ ܬܡܝܢܝܐ ܝܘܚܢܢ ܣܘܠܩܐ; Simeon Sulacha; also Yohannan d'Bēth Bello (ܝܘܚܢܢ ܕܒܝܬ ܒܠܘ), John Soulaqa, Sulaka or Sulacha; circa 1510–1555) was the first Patriarch of what was to become the Shemʿon line of the Chaldean Catholic Church, from 1553 to 1555, after it absorbed this Church of the East patriarchate into full communion with the Holy See and the Catholic Church.

-Yohannan Sulaqa's ascension as Patriarch was part of the 1552 schism in the Church of the East which resulted in the establishment of rival patriarchates and ultimately a permanent rift in the Church of the East.
-He was elected by those who opposed the hereditary patriarchal succession within the Eliya family, and he took an unprecedented step in the Church of the East: he traveled to Rome, accepted the Catholic creed and was consecrated as Patriarch in 1553, after at first failing in an attempt to join the Syriac Orthodox Church.
+Yohannan Sulaqa's ascension as Patriarch was part of the Schism of 1552 in the Church of the East, which resulted in the establishment of rival patriarchates and ultimately a permanent rift in the Church of the East.
+He was elected by those who opposed the hereditary patriarchal succession within the Eliya family.
+He took an unprecedented step in the Church of the East: he traveled to Rome, accepted the Catholic creed, and was consecrated as Patriarch in 1553 after at first failing in an attempt to join the Syriac Orthodox Church.

 His reign did not last long though.
 Upon his return, due to strong opposition by the opposing Patriarch, Sulaqa was imprisoned by the Ottoman leader of Amadiya, tortured, and executed in January 1555.
 He is considered a martyr of the Catholic Church.

 Background

-Up until the Schism of 1552, the Church of the East was united in a single patriarchate and the episcopal see was located in the ancient city of Alqosh.
-However, by the end of 15th century the Patriarch Shimun IV Basidi (1437–1493) decided to make the office hereditary in his own family, the Eliya line.
+Up until the Schism of 1552, the Church of the East was united in a single patriarchate, and the episcopal see was located in the ancient city of Alqosh.
+However, by the end of the 15th century, the Patriarch Shimun IV Basidi (1437–1493) decided to make the office hereditary in his own family, the Eliya line.

 This was made possible through the ancient canon law of the Church of the East, which decreed that only metropolitan bishops could confirm a patriarch.
-As a result, Shimun IV and his successor only appointed their family members as metropolitan bishops, in order for the uncle to choose his brothers or nephews to succeed him as patriarch.
+As a result, Shimun IV and his successor only appointed their family members as metropolitan bishops, for the uncle to choose his brothers or nephews to succeed him as patriarch.
 This designated successor, once consecrated as metropolitan bishop with right of succession, was called natar kursi.

-The patriarch Shemon VII Ishoyahb, consecrated either towards the end of 1538 or early in 1539, was highly unpopular due to his illicit activities and profligate life, selling church properties and allowing the use of concubines.
-Furthermore, he consecrated his own nephews at the ages of twelve and fifteen as metropolitan bishops.
-These actions led to wide protest causing further upheaval and instability in the church.
+The patriarch Shemon VII Ishoyahb, consecrated either towards the end of 1538 or early in 1539, was highly unpopular due to his illicit activities and profligate life, selling church properties, and using concubines.
+Furthermore, he consecrated his nephews at the ages of twelve and fifteen as metropolitan bishops.
+These actions led to wide protest, causing further upheaval and instability in the church.